ckeditor/ckeditor5-angular/README.md

 ### `data`

 The initial data of the editor.
-It can be a static value
+It can be a static value:

 ```html
 <ckeditor data="<p>Hello world!</p>" ...></ckeditor>